 How Property Matters are Finalised in Family Law

-It is important that property matters are finalised in a way which is binding otherwise either party can resile from the agreement and seek the involvement of the courts.
+It is important that property matters such as property settlement agreements are finalised in a way which is binding otherwise either party can resile from the agreement and seek the involvement of the courts.

 There are three ways to make the arrangement binding:

 Where parties reach an agreement, this can be drafted into Orders which are then filed with the Court along with a document called an Application for Consent Orders.
 The Registrar at the Court will consider the proposed Orders and if they are considered ‘just and equitable’ they will be ‘sealed by the Court’ and thereafter they will become binding and enforceable through the Court.

 The Application for Consent Orders contains the information which the Registrar of the Court requires to determine whether the Agreement reached is ‘just and equitable’.
 When you use a lawyer to assist with your matter they will ensure that the agreement you reach will be considered ‘just and equitable’ and therefore that the Orders will be made by the Court.

 A Financial Agreement is a binding document signed by both parties after receiving independent legal advice.
 It is enforceable through the courts but it is not usually advisable to use one in circumstances following the breakdown of a relationship as they are less certain than Consent Orders.
 The reason that they are less certain is that there are more situations in which their validity can be challenged than Consent Orders.
 One example is that it could be claimed that the legal advice received was wrong or inadequate and therefore the Orders should not be binding.